kieferyap/budget-bunny/README.md

 ### Motivation:

-There are plenty of budgeting apps out there, but I'm reinventing the wheel because I'd like to have full control of all the features, UI, documentation, etc. It's also a good opportunity to get my feet wet on Swift, and apply what I've learned in the field so far.
+There are plenty of budgeting apps out there, but I'm making my own version because I'd like to have full control of the features, UI, documentation, etc. I can add/subtract features when I want to.
+It's also a good opportunity to get my feet wet on Swift, and apply what I've learned from work.

 ### Project Specification Overview: